PatilSwarali/Swarali/index.md

 ### I'm Swarali.
 ### Welcome to my homepage.

-**I am a graduate student and teaching assistant in the Department of Physics and Astronomy at the West Virginia University, USA.**
+**I am currently a Ph.D. student and teaching assistant in the Department of Physics and Astronomy at the West Virginia University, USA.**

-**Education**

-BS-MS in Physics from the Indian Institute of Science Education and Research, Thiruvananthapuram.
-(Master's thesis: Weak lensing of the Cosmic Microwave Background)
+**## I got my masters in Physics from the Indian Institute of Science Education and Research, Thiruvananthapuram.
+For my master's thesis, I tried to model the effect of Weak lensing on the Cosmic Microwave Background radiation.
+Specifically, on the polarization parts of the CMB.**

 **Research Interests:**